"""

 Return encoding for the given stream direction.

-:param bool outgoing: Whether the return value is suitable for
+:param outgoing: Whether the return value is suitable for

 encoding bytes for transmission to client end.

-:param bool incoming: Whether the return value is suitable for
+:param incoming: Whether the return value is suitable for

 decoding bytes received from the client.